p4irin/azp-agent-python-build-tools/README.md

    $ ./build-tools.sh
    ```
 1. Restart your agent.
 You should be able to run jobs in a matrix using different Python versions.

+## Testing

+Tests executed on the Python versions installed by _build-tools.sh_ can be found [here](https://dev.azure.com/p4irin/playground/_git/test_raspberry_pi_hosted_agent).
+Those tests were run on Raspberry Pis 4 with 8Gb memory.

+The script it self, setting op the Python tool cache's directory structure with Python versions, is tested in a Docker container using the image build by the Dockerfile in this repo.